darton/RPiMS/README.md

-RPi Video, Door, Temperature and Humidity Monitoring System
+# RPiMS

+RPiMS is Raspberry Pi based video, door sensor, move sensor, temperature and humidity Monitoring System

-When the door will opened or closed, a message is sent to the zabbix server.
+When the door will opened or closed, a trap message is sent to the zabbix server.
 Then a 5-second video sequence is recorded, and then stream rtsp will run.

-# Door Sensor monitoring in Zabbix and Video Streming

 ## Installing